K-Kielak/teyered/README.md

 * **Right eye:** [43-48]
 * **Mouth:** [49-64]

+From a person's perspective, your right eye is left eye in this diagram.

 Image plane coordinates are as follows (px, 500 stands for `UNIVERSAL_RESIZE` variable in `config.py`):

 <p align="center">